Unboxed-Software/solana-course/content/transfer-hook.md

 - For the program to be able to act as a transfer hook program, it needs to implement the `TransferHook` interface

-- Some transfer hooks will require additional accounts, if this is the case, every transfer instruction will have to pass them.
-These are defined in `extra-account-metas` on the transfer hook extension.
+- Transfer hooks may use additional accounts beyond those involved in a normal, non-hooked transfer.
+These are called 'extra accounts' and must be provided by the transfer instruction, and are set up in in `extra-account-metas` when creating the token mint.

 - Within the transfer hook CPI, the sender, mint, receiver and owner are all de-escalated, meaning they are read-only to the hook.
 Meaning none of those accounts can sign or be written to.